armcclain/armcclain.github.io/creative_works.md

 in my free time you will find me fiddling with hex codes and designing graphics for dc community groups and university programming. want to talk art and science? drop me a line.

+<h2> design request form </h2>
+looking for help on your next conference poster or graphical abstract? i provide internal scientific figure and illustration consulting for the gw department of anthropology and center for the advanced study of human paleobiology. please fill out <a href="https://forms.gle/z6iCFrp91VSD4P3m8" style="color: #840032;"><strong>this form</strong></a> to get started!

 <!-- Swiper.js CDN -->
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/swiper/swiper-bundle.min.css" />
 <script src="https://cdn.jsdelivr.net/npm/swiper/swiper-bundle.min.js"></script>